Modeling Heterogeneous Peer Assortment Effects using Finite Mixture Exponential Random Graph Models: Estimation for ERGMs

 \section{Estimation for ERGMs}

 Estimation of the parameter vector $\boldsymbol{\theta}$ for an ERGM model is complicated when a term that measures transitivity is included in the model.
-ERGMs, as originally proposed by \cite{Holland1981b}, did not contain transitivity terms, and instead were considered dyad independence models.
-Dyad independence models are ones where the state of a dyad (what edges in a dyad are active), are conditionally independent of all other dyads given the characteristics of the nodes that make up the dyad in question.
+ERGMs, as originally proposed by \citet{Holland1981b}, did not contain transitivity terms, and instead were considered dyad independence models.
+Dyad independence models are ones where the state of a dyad (what edges in a dyad are present) is conditionally independent of all other dyads given the characteristics of the nodes that make up the dyad in question.
 This simplifies the likelihood of a {\it dyad independent} ERGM to that of a multinomial regression for a directed network (the categories being the 4 possible states of a directed dyad), or a binary logistic regression for an undirected network, which in turn makes estimation of a dyad independence ERGM trivial.

-When a term that accounts for transitivity, such as a GWESP term, is added to the model, the resulting dependency structure complicates estimation.
+When a term that accounts for transitivity, such the count of closed triangles, is added to the model, the resulting dependency structure complicates estimation.
 Specifically, the likelihood changes due to a normalizing constant that is defined with a sum over all possible networks of a given size, which is an astronomically large number for any reasonable sized network.
+To illustrate, the estimated number of stars in the observable universe is roughly between $10^22$ and $10^23$.
+A network of directed friendship nominations of $100$ individuals has $2^100$ possible configurations.
+The number of possible configurations of that network is approximately $12676506$ times larger than the estimated number of stars in the observable universe, which makes calculating the normalizing constant somewhat difficult.

-A great deal of work has been done on developing approximate MLE estimators for ERGM models, and the current state of the art estimator is the MCMC sampler of \cite{Hunter2006}.
+A great deal of work has been done on developing approximate MLE estimators for ERGM models, and one commonly used estimator is the MCMC-MLE sampler of \citet{Hunter2006}.
 This estimator uses MCMC to approximate the intractable normalizing constant.
-However due to the iterative nature of the \cite{Hunter2006} estimator, it is less than ideal to implement in an expectation maximization framework, which in of itself is iterative.
+However due to the iterative nature of the \citet{Hunter2006} estimator, it is less than ideal to implement in an expectation maximization framework, which in of itself is iterative.
 Additionally, the MCMC sampler does not scale well to larger networks, limiting the practical size of a network to less than 300 nodes.
-An alternative to the ML estimator appears in the maximum pseudolikelihood approach of \cite{frankmarkov1986}.
+An a computationally more attractive alternative to the ML estimator appears in the maximum pseudolikelihood approach of \citet{StraussIkeda1990}.